aspnet/Benchmarks/README.md

 # Benchmarks
-Benchmarks for ASP.NET 5 including (but not limited to) scenarios from the [TechEmpower Web Framework Benchmarks](https://www.techempower.com/benchmarks/).
+Benchmarks for ASP.NET Core including (but not limited to) scenarios from the [TechEmpower Web Framework Benchmarks](https://www.techempower.com/benchmarks/).

 # Running the benchmarks

-The benchmark repo is set up to work against the latest sources (i.e. not packages from nuget.org) for ASP.NET 5 so make sure you read through the following details to help you get started.
+The benchmark repo is set up to work against the latest sources (i.e. not packages from nuget.org) for ASP.NET Core so make sure you read through the following details to help you get started.

-The ASP.NET 5 benchmarks server application itself is in the `./src/Benchmarks` folder.
+The ASP.NET Core benchmarks server application itself is in the `./src/Benchmarks` folder.
 The `./experimental` folder contains various experimental projects that aren't themselves part of the benchmarks.

 ## The scenarios
 Following are the details of each of the scenarios the server application contains implementations for and thus can be benchmarked: